isaaceindhoven/testcafe-reporter-allure/README.md

   );
 });
 ```

+### Jenkins
+Because the testcafe-reporter-allure package used Allure to visualize the reports, it is also compatible with the [Allure-Jenkins](https://plugins.jenkins.io/allure-jenkins-plugin/) allowing for the reports to be added to each pipeline run.

+An example [Jenkinsfile](https://github.com/isaaceindhoven/testcafe-reporter-allure/blob/master/examples/base-implementation/Jenkinsfile) implementing this can be found in the [examples/base-implementation](https://github.com/isaaceindhoven/testcafe-reporter-allure/tree/master/examples/base-implementation).
+These pipeline stages can be added to your own projects Jenkinsfile to implement the plugins features.
+Within the `test:e2e` stage, the environment property `TESTCAFE_BROWSER` can be set to define the browser used within the test run.

+Do note that these browsers behave differently because they are running within a docker container.
+For example, Chrome needs the `--no-sandbox` tag to function properly; otherwise, the following error will occur: `Error: Unable to establish one or more of the specified browser connections.
+This can be caused by network issues or remote device failure.` This issue is further detailed [here](https://github.com/DevExpress/testcafe/issues/1133#issuecomment-350775990).

+To avoid running the browsers within the docker container, using a service like [BrowserStack]( https://devexpress.github.io/testcafe/documentation/guides/concepts/browsers.html#browsers-in-cloud-testing-services) is recommended.

+Lastly, all browsers have to be run in `:headless` mode, as can be seen within the Jenkinsfile example.

 ## Configuration
 Testcafe-reporter-allure provides a sensible default for the configuration.
 However, if a different configuration is needed, this default can be overridden by creating the file `allure.config.js` and/or `allure-categories.config.js` in the root of your project.
 The `allure.config.js` is for the base configuration options, and the `allure-categories.config.js` is specifically for editing the [categories](https://docs.qameta.io/allure/#_categories) config used by the Allure Commandline to sort the tests based on pattern matching.